rohanlad/News-Keyword-Similarity/README.md

 The image below is a heatmap that visually displays the data from ```distance.xlsx``` once the semantic distances between the keywords have been populated into it:

 ![Heatmap](heatmap.png)

+The white squares along the diagonal denote the distance between any keyword and itself which is always 1.
+It is interesting to see that the distance between ‘malicious bot’ and all the other keywords is always quite small comparatively speaking.
+We recall earlier that ‘malicious bot’ was the keyword for which we were able to retrieve the fewest number of articles.
+This means that there will have been fewer unique words associated with the keyword in its file, and so the distances to other keywords, which have a larger number of words, will be lower.
+In terms of keywords with a closer relationship, ransomware has a large distance to computer virus, malware and phishing.
+Targeted Threat has a close relationship with Dos attack.